 Financial Aid Programs

-Student employment at Foothill College offers students an opportunity to earn money in a convenient location and to work with employers who are sensitive to the demands of a college education.
+Foothill College student jobs give you an opportunity to earn money at a job on or near campus and to work with employers sensitive to the demands of your coursework.

 - fewer than 180 attempted units at Foothill and De Anza Colleges combined;